Welcome to Applewood

 Restrooms and frequently touched surfaces are regularly cleaned but we cannot guarantee that visitors won’t be exposed to COVID-19 while visiting Applewood.

 Help prevent the spread of germs by washing your hands often with soap and water for at least 20 seconds and by not touching your eyes, nose, or mouth.
 Please use the hand sanitizer provided in locations around the estate.

 An inherent risk of exposure to COVID-19 exists in any public space where people are present.
 The Ruth Mott Foundation cannot guarantee that you will not be exposed to COVID-19 or any other illness during your visit.
 Guests visit at their own risk of exposure.

 Applewood parking is located at the intersection of Robert T. Longway Boulevard and Kearsley Street.
 Look for the large brick APPLEWOOD sign.
 It is located east of the property, near the Longway Boulevard entrance to Mott Community College.

-Applewood is accessible through two gates, one located off our Applewood parking lot (Gate #3), and the other off of Kearsley Street at Walnut Street (Gate #1).
+The entrance to Applewood is located off of the Applewood Visitor Parking Lot.
 Upon arrival you will be welcomed by a greeter who can answer questions and help direct you for your visit.

 Applewood is open rain or shine; however, if dangerous weather occurs, Applewood will close temporarily or for the remainder of the day.
 If Applewood closes, information will be posted on our website home page, Facebook page, and at the property’s gates.

-Most Applewood programming occurs outdoors.
+Applewood buildings are closed for the 2021 season, and visitors are welcome to explore outdoors.
 Please dress according to the weather.